Comment on "Dr. Bertlmann's Socks in a Quaternionic World of Ambidextral Reality": The heart of the matter

+for all ${\mathbf a}$, ${\mathbf b}$.
+One could call this the Bertlmann's socks correlation.
+Christian's model is a local hidden variables model, a trivial one.
+It does not reproduce the predictions of quantum mechanics for the EPR-B thought experiment.
+Christian has not disproved Bell's theorem.

+We will also explain what is wrong with his computer simulation.
+It apparently does reproduce the singlet correlations, but this means that it cannot actually be a simulation of Christian's model.
+By Bell's theorem, it cannot even be a simulation of a local hidden variables model.
+Indeed, inspection of the code shows that the program merely computes $-\mathbf a \cdot \mathbf b$ plus some random bivector noise of mean zero, directly from $\mathbf a$ and $\mathbf b$.

-There is a beautiful short-cut to realising that something must be terribly wrong, which was pointed out some years ago by Heine Rasmussen in internet debate.
-For $\mathbf a \ne \pm \mathbf b$, the probability distribution of the pair of binary variables $(X_{\mathbf a}, Y_{\mathbf b})$ predicted by quantum mechanics gives positive probability to four distinct joint outcomes.
-There is no way one could simulate this using just \emph{one} fair coin toss.
-However, that is exactly what Christian effectively claims.
-His hidden variable $\lambda$, which one may identify with the elementary outcome $\omega$ of the alleged probability model on which all those random variables are defined, is a fair coin toss, and in his model, the results of measurement of spin of the two particles in any two directions are functions only of $\lambda$ and of the relevant direction.
-We could finish this paper at this point.
-For a probabilist, nothing more needs to be said.
+Heine Rasmussen (in an internet forum debate) pointed out the following short cut to realising that Christian's claims must be false.
+For $\mathbf a \ne \pm \mathbf b$, the probability distribution of the pair of binary variables $(X_{\mathbf a}, Y_{\mathbf b})$ predicted by quantum mechanics gives positive probability to each of four distinct joint outcomes $(\pm1, \pm1)$.
+There is no way one can simulate a single draw from a probability distribution over four outcomes, each of positive probabilty, as a deterministic function of the outcome of \emph{one} fair coin toss.
+Christian's hidden variable $\lambda$, which one may identify with the elementary outcome $\omega$ of the alleged probability model on which all those random variables are defined, is a fair coin toss, and in his model, the results of measurement of spin of the two particles in any two directions are functions only of $\lambda$ and of the relevant direction.
+Christian's computer simulation program uses a fair coin toss to average Geometric Algebra products using the fundamental GA formula $\mathbf a\cdot \mathbf b =\frac12 \mathbf a \mathbf b + \frac12 \mathbf b \mathbf a$.